aitjcize/cppman/README.rst

   + `cppreference.com <http://cppreference.com/>`_

 * Syntax highlighting support for sections and example source code.
-* Usage/Interface simliar to the 'man' command
+* Usage/Interface similar to the 'man' command
 * Hyperlink between manpages (only available when pager=vim)

   + Press ``Ctrl-]`` when cursor is on keyword to go forward and ``Ctrl-T`` to go backward.